kernelkit/infix/doc/container.md

 ### Running Host Commands From Container

-SSH login with keys is very handy and both remote scripting friendly *and secure*, but it does require a few extra configuration steps.
+SSH login with keys is very handy, both remote scripting friendly *and secure*, but it does require a few extra configuration steps.
 The way to set it up is covered in part in [SSH Authorized Key][4].

 Another *insecure* approach is to access the host system directly, bypassing the namespaces that make up the boundary between host and container.

+> **Security:** Please note, this completely demolishes the isolation
+> barrier between container and host operating system.
+It is only
+> suitable in situations where the container serves more as a unit of
+> distribution rather than as a separate component of the system.
-> **Security:** Please use this only in trusted setups, and possibly
+> *Strongly recommended* to use this only in trusted setups!
+Consider
-> only during a limited time frame.
+> also limiting the time frame in which this is active!

 First, enable *Privileged* mode, this unlocks the door and allows the container to manage resources on the host system.
 An example is the